When you enrol to study with us, we need information to help us confirm your legal name and residency status.

-- Birth Certificate (with place of Birth stated as New Zealand, Cook Islands, Tokelau, Niue, or Australia)
+- Birth Certificate (with your place of Birth stated as New Zealand, Cook Islands, Tokelau, Niue, or Australia)

-- New Zealand Passport
+- New Zealand Passport photo page

-- Overseas Passport (with NZ Residency stamp)
+- Overseas Passport photo page (and NZ Residency visa)

 - Deed Poll Declaration (If you have changed your name by Deed Poll)